Updated May 30, 2021

 If you can, try to start working on something on the side while you work the job you hate.
 Start a business, a side hustle, with a dream of turning it into your full-time gig someday.

 You could also start learning a new skill.
 If you actually just hate the type of roles you’ve been doing, perhaps there’s some training you could do that would prepare you for a new role.
 (I love the website Skillshare for this, and I used it to teach myself SEO, Copywriting, and bookkeeping when I was transitioning.
-I’m an affiliate for Skillshare—click here to try it for two months free).
+You can check our Skillshare here!)

 8. Apply for other roles